+window.

-Drag a character window.
-Copy a character Click a character in the Character and glyph list, and click Copy.
-View information about a selected character Click the arrow button $\ \ \ \ \$ at the bottom of the Character and glyph list to view any of the following attributes that are applicable: character name, ID, Unicode number, keyboard shortcut for inserting the character, the OpenType feature name, and the language for glyphs that can be displayed properly only in a specific language.
+Copy a character and glyph list, and click Copy.

+View information about a selected character

+Click the arrow button at the bottom of the Character

+and glyph list to view any of the following attributes that are applicable: character name, ID, Unicode number, keyboard shortcut for inserting the character, the OpenType feature name, and the language for glyphs that can be displayed properly only in a specific language.
-Zoom in and out

-Move the Zoom slider.
+Zoom in and out Move the Zoom slider.